Azure/fta-windowsvirtualdesktop/doc/what.md

 * Manage Windows 10, Windows Server, and Windows 7 desktops and apps with a unified management experience.

 ## Solution Overview
+* Remote users can use variaty of platforms, devices and clients to connect.
+Windows AVD Client is most popular way.
 ![Concept Diagram](/png/wvd-solution-overview1.png)